alazraq/Abdou_CS_DS_doc/docs/_sources/programming/Python/python_packaging.md.txt

 1. You want to distribute your python libraries to other developers
 2. You want to package a python application in a production setting

 Both cases are covered in this tutorial.
+The last section is about ``pip``, the Python package manager.

 ## Use case 1: Packaging Python libraries